adjective (staler, stalest)

 - The information obtained from the owner was, that a month ago he perceived that the horse staled very much, but he attributed it to the oats being a little mildewed.

-late Middle English: perhaps from Old French estaler 'come to a stop, halt' (compare with stale1).
+late Middle English: perhaps from Old French estaler 'come to a stand, halt' (compare with stale1).